• Hungarian Language

 Cons

-• Hypoallergenic: Golden Retriever dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Golden Retriever dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: It is not recommended to keep the Golden Retriever breed in the home.
+• Apartment Adaptability: It is not recommended to keep the Golden Retriever breed in the home.

 • Drooling Tendency: The Golden Retriever drools quite a lot, so if you dislike being covered by slobber spots on your clothes, you may want to choose another dog breed.

-• Weight Gain Potential / Prone to Obesity: High: The Golden Retriever breed has a strong tendency to be overweight.
+• Obesity Tendency: High: The Golden Retriever breed has a strong tendency to be overweight.

-• Mouthiness: Golden Retriever dogs have a strong tendency to nip, chew, play-bite, or herd people.
+• Mouthing Tendency: Golden Retriever dogs have a strong tendency to nip, chew, play-bite, or herd people.

-• Tolerates Being Left Alone: Golden Retriever dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Golden Retriever dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 Golden Retriever History